 Additionally, if you maintain and clean your copper jewellery regularly, you can avoid its “greening” effects.
 To prevent this phenomenon entirely, consider purchasing sealed copper jewellery, or copper jewellery coated with a thin layer of resin to prevent staining.

 Beneficial Effects of Copper

-Were you aware that copper plays a vital role in the human body?
-As with iron and zinc, we need an adequate quantity of copper inside our bodies, and copper shortage is a reality.
+Did you know that elemental copper plays a vital role in the human body?
+As with iron and zinc, we need an adequate quantity of copper inside our bodies, and copper depletion does exist.

-Copper shortage happens when you do not consume enough copper-rich foods or when your body is unable to absorb copper from your diet due to other reasons.
-When copper jewellery is worn, the body may sometimes absorb trace quantities of copper.
-Surprisingly, your body typically absorbs just what it needs.
-If your copper jewellery is plated or sealed, you will not experience these advantages since copper should come into close contact with the skin in order to be effective.
+Copper depletion happens when we do not consume enough copper-rich foods, or when our bodies are unable to absorb copper from our food for various reasons.
+By wearing copper jewellery, the body can sometimes absorb trace quantities of the essential metal.
+Amazingly, our bodies typically absorb the precise amount that we need, so absorbing “too much” copper from wearing copper jewellery should not be a concern.
+Be aware, however, that if your copper jewellery is plated or sealed, you will not experience these advantages.
+Raw copper must come into close contact with the skin in order to be effective in this way.

-Copper is said to aid in the relief of a variety of illnesses, including joint discomfort, arthritis, rheumatism, and headaches.
-While a few of these benefits may be true, they have not been independently confirmed.
+Finally, copper is said to aid in the relief of a variety of illnesses, including joint discomfort, arthritis, rheumatism, and headaches.
+(While a few of these benefits may be true, they have not been independently confirmed.)

-Maintaining your copper jewellery on a regular basis will guarantee that it shines and stays lovely for an extended period of time.
-Lukewarm water and a soft towel should be used to wash and dry.
+Cleaning and maintaining your copper jewellery on a regular basis will guarantee that it shines and stays lovely for an extended period of time.
 Avoid handling your copper jewellery with abrasive objects.
-Give your copper jewellery an additional shine by using a professional polish or even auto wax.
-Additionally, this will help prevent your skin from becoming green.
+Give your copper jewellery an additional shine by using a professional polish or even auto wax, which can also help prevent your skin from becoming green.